moning292/robot-bs-bmp/README.md

-# robot-bs-bmp
+# robot-bs-bmp Docker
-Robot Framework + BrowserStack + BrowserMob Proxy
+This is a Docker image for Robot Framework + BrowserStack + BrowserMob Proxy.

+We include all these three libraries into one image file.